-(1) Amounts shown are estimated payouts for fiscal year 2011 to the Named Executive Officers under the 2011 Incentive Award Plan.
-The target amount is based on a percentage of the individual's fiscal year 2011 base salary.
+(1) Amounts shown are estimated payouts for fiscal year 2012 to the Named Executive Officers under the 2012 Incentive Award Plan.
+The target amount is based on a percentage of the individual's fiscal year 2012 base salary.
 The maximum amount shown is equal to the individual's base salary for the Corporate Executives and 104% of the base salary for Mr. Midyett and 83% of the base salary for Mr. Allingham.
-Other than Mr. Allingham, no cash awards were received by these Named Executive Officers for fiscal year 2011.
-For more information on these awards, see the section entitled "Compensation Discussion and Analysis-Annual Cash Incentive Award Plan."
+All Named Executive Officers received a cash incentive award for fiscal year 2012.
+For more information on these awards, including the amount actually paid, see "Compensation Discussion and Analysis-Annual Cash Incentive Award Plan."